This article is also available in Deutsch.

 Now mix the ingredients well together.
 You can do this with the wooden spoon just as well as with the electric hand mixer.
 It works both ways.
 The more homogeneous result you get obviously with the electric hand mixer.
 Add the heavy whipping cream and mix well again.

-To make it easier to pour the mixture into the cake pop molds, chill it in the refrigerator for 15 minutes (helps tremendously)!
+To make pouring the mixture into the cake pop molds easier, chill it in the refrigerator for 15 minutes (helps tremendously)!

 Spreading the batter evenly between the molds is much easier with the cookie scoop.
 But as you can see in my video, you can do it reasonably well without it.

-Once you have all the truffle batter "evenly" distributed between the molds, place the top (the part with the holes) of the silicone mold.
+Once you have all the truffle batter "evenly" distributed between the molds, place the silicone mold's top (the part with the holes).

 Now only the cake pop sticks are missing.
 Put the lollipop sticks into the tiny holes, one after the other, and make sure that you put them in far enough so that the cake balls won't break off so easily later.